hdsu-bioquant/sincellTE_2022/day2/04-Normalization_and_Dimensional_Reduction.md

----
-output:
-  html_document:
-    keep_md: yes
----

-# Dimensional Reduction
+# 4. Dimensional Reduction

 ## Normalization

 There are several methods for normalization of scRNA-Seq data.
-A commonly used strategy is the log normalization which basically corrects sequencing deep in cells by dividing each feature by the total number of counts and then multiplied the result by a factor, usually 10000, and finally the values are log transformed.
+A commonly used strategy is the **log normalization** which basically corrects sequencing deep in cells by dividing each feature by the total number of counts and then multiplied the result by a factor, usually 10000, and finally the values are log transformed.